Jobs that might not exist in 50 years

 You might not exist: Jobs with the highest divorce rates

-In a 2016 op-ed for the Los Angeles Times, Steven Greenhouse (labor and workplace reporter for the New York Times from 1995 to 2014) predicted that the rise of automated cars will erase 5 million American jobs.
-Few are expected to be hit harder than taxi drivers, who face unemployment not only from driverless vehicles, but also from ridesharing apps like Uber.
-Forbes reported on a study that suggests many cabbies will be forced to join the enemy, and become Uber drivers themselves.
+In a 2016 op-ed for the Los Angeles Times, Steven Greenhouse, a labor and workplace reporter for the New York Times, predicted that the rise of automated cars would erase five million American jobs.
+Few are expected to be hit harder than taxi drivers, who face unemployment not only from driverless vehicles but because of ridesharing apps like Uber as well.
+Forbes reported on a study that suggested many cabbies would be forced to join the enemy, becoming Uber drivers themselves.

 Mail sorter, letter carrier, and clerks

-Forbes predicts the positions of mail sorter, letter carrier, and clerk will soon join taxi driver on the ash heap of jobs.
+Forbes predicted the positions of mail sorter, letter carrier, and clerk would soon join taxi driver on the ash heap of jobs.
 In 2010, the combined positions employed 524,300 postal workers.
 That number is expected to drop in 2020 to 385,500 for a loss of 138,500 jobs—more than a quarter of the workforce.